GenesysCloudBlueprints/vonage-video-blueprint/blueprint/index.md

 ### Create an Implicit Grant OAuth

-1. Login to your Genesys Cloud organization and create a new OAuth API (Implicit Grant).
+1. Login to your Genesys Cloud organization and create a new OAuth Credential (Implicit Grant).
 [Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
+2. Add **https://localhost/** to the **Authorized redirect URIs**.
+Note: If you've changed the **redirecUri** value in the config file, then you need to add that new URI instead.
+3. In the Scope section, add **users**, **conversations** and **notifications**.
-2. Take note of the Client ID.
+4. Take note of the Client ID.
 It will be used in the configuration of the project.

 ### Create a Client Credentials OAuth Grant for Genesys Cloud

-1. Login to your Genesys Cloud organization and create a new OAuth API (Client Credentials Grant).
+1. Login to your Genesys Cloud organization and create a new OAuth Credential (Client Credentials Grant).
 [Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
-2. Set the admin role for the OAuth client.
+2. Select all of the admin **roles** for the OAuth client.
 3. Take note of the Client ID and Client Secret.

 ### Create or use existing Vonage Video API credentials